-The Minneapolis law firm of Schaefer Halleen focuses on the protection of individual rights through the resolution of employment law claims.
+The Minneapolis law firm of Schaefer Halleen focuses on protecting employee rights.
 We give a voice to victims of workplace misconduct.
-We are honored that our clients trust us to counsel them through the litigation process.
+We are honored that our clients trust us to counsel them through the litigation process dealing with discrimination and employment law.
 We commit to apply the full breadth of our experience, skill, and creativity toward a satisfactory resolution of each case we take.
 Contact us for a confidential consultation about your legal problem.
 We will help you solve it.

 My clients inspire me every day.
 It’s a privilege to help victims of illegal workplace conduct move past this trauma and have their dignity and self-worth restored, while holding the offending employer accountable.”